A Dynamic Near-Optimal Algorithm for Online Linear Programming: One-time Learning Algorithm

-However, in the online algorithm, we use the price $\hat{\bp}$ learned from first few inputs, instead of the optimal dual price.
-The remaining discussion attempts to show that the learned price will be sufficiently accurate for our purpose.
-Note that the random order assumption can be interpreted to mean that the first $s$ inputs are a uniform random sample without replacement of size $s$ from the $n$ inputs.
-Let $S$ denote this sample set of size $s$, and $N$ denote the complete set of size $n$.
-Consider the sample linear program \eqref{primalsample} defined on the sample set $S$ with right hand side set as $(1-\epsilon)\epsilon\V{b}$.
-Then, $\hat{\bp}$ was constructed as the optimal dual price of the sample linear program, which we refer to as the sample dual price.
-We prove the following lemma:
+Lemma \ref{KKT} shows that if an optimal dual solution $\bp^*$ to (\ref{primaloffline}) is known, then $x_t(\bp^*)$'s obtained by our decision policy is close to the optimal offline solution.
+However, in our online algorithm, we use the {\it sample dual price} $\hat{\bp}$ learned from the first few inputs, which could be different from the optimal dual price $\bp^*$.
+The remaining discussion attempts to show that the sample dual price $\hat{\bp}$ will be sufficiently accurate for our purpose.
+In the following, we will frequently use the fact that the random order assumption can be interpreted as that the first $s$ inputs are uniform random samples without replacement of size $s$ from the $n$ inputs.
+And we use $S$ to denote the sample set of size $s$, and $N$ to denote the complete input set of size $n$.
+We start with the following lemma which shows that with high probability, the primal solution $x_t(\hat{\bp})$ constructed using the sample dual price is feasible:

-\begin{lemma} The primal solution constructed using sample dual price is a feasible solution to the linear program\eqref{primaloffline} with high probability.
+\begin{lemma} The primal solution constructed using the sample dual price is a feasible solution to the linear program (\ref{primaloffline}) with high probability.
 More precisely, with probability $1-\epsilon$,